volkszaehler/vzlogger/README.md

 [![Hosted By: Cloudsmith](https://img.shields.io/badge/OSS%20hosting%20by-cloudsmith-blue?logo=cloudsmith&style=flat-square)](https://cloudsmith.com)

 We now build debian packages for amd64, armhf and arm64 as part of our releases.
-The ones attached to the release are meant for bookworm.
-These and packages for bullseye are also provided through a repository graciously provided by [Cloudsmith](https://cloudsmith.com).
+The ones attached to the release are meant for trixie.
+These and packages for bookworm and bullseye are also provided through a repository graciously provided by [Cloudsmith](https://cloudsmith.com).

 Those debian packages are built with MQTT support.